Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 W "Blow it up!"<br>
 Morrison blows up the jail office<br>
 Scene switches<br>
-LK and TF are fighting<br>
+WG and TF are fighting<br>
-LK "Give up now, bandit.
+WG "Give up now, bandit.
 There's only one way this is going to end for you."<br>
-TF "I ain't gon' give up nuth'in', pardner!
+TF "I ain't gon' give up nut'in', pardner!
 Taste lead!"<br>
-LK "You criminals are all the same.
+WG "You criminals are all the same.
 All you know how to do is shoot and kill."<br>
-LK "You should learn some manners, dirtbag."<br>
+WG "You should learn some manners, dirtbag."<br>
 TF "You looking down on me all uppity, huh?
 A true man knows big talk ain't some virtue!"<br>
 TF "You got no morals to stand on, yuppie!
-We have rules, and pride in the West!"<br>
+We have grit, and pride in the West!"<br>
-LK "Morals?
+WG "Morals?
 You hicks sleep with the horses more than you do with your wives."<br>
-LK "Don't lecture me about morals."<br>
+WG "Don't lecture me about morals."<br>
-TF "We don' look down on folk round here, pardner!
+TF "We don' look down on folk 'round here, pardner!
 If you got the gutts and the wits to carve a life for yourself, West gives what it will."<br>
-TF "You get them fancy dresses and mansions for nuthin'!
+TF "You get them fancy dresses and - au-to-mobiiiles - for nut'in'!
 You didn't work a single day in your life!"<br>
-The Pistoleros manage to catch a breather, by blasting down a wall that caused a large dust cloud A "Texas, we managed to blast the courtyard office!
+The Pistoleros manage to catch a breather, by blasting down a wall that caused a large dust cloud<br>
+A "Texas, we managed to blast the courtyard office!
 It's time to get out of here!"<br>
 TF "I got to teach this flatfoot a lesson in manners!
 I ain't goin' nowhere!"<br>
 MA "This isn't what I had in mind for a fiery night, <i>señorita!</i><br>
-LK "Hmph.
+WG "Hmph.
 Dirty trick blasting the office.
 Even if effective."<br>
-LK "You're a good gunslinger, I'll give you that much.
+WG "You're a good gunslinger, I'll give you that much.
 That saved your life today."<br>
-LK "Once again, we must depart, Pistoleros of Santa Rose."<br>
+WG "Once again, we must depart, Pistoleros of Santa Rose."<br>
-LK "But mark my words:"<br>
+WG "But mark my words:"<br>
-LK "We will meet again."
+WG "We will meet again."<br>
-LK runs away
+WG runs away<br>
 W "Move your asses!
-This is our chance!"<br>
+This is our chance!"

 ### Outside the jail
 G "We're out.
 Where to now?"<br>
 W "Anywhere is better than here."<br>
 MO "Head north, to Fairpeaks."<br>